-9synchronised operation of 5G-NR (“DDDDDDDSUU” frame) and LTE-TDD (“DSUDD” frame)
+Figure 9: SynchronisedVariant 2: synchronised operation of 5G-NR (“DDDDDDDSUU” frame) and LTE-TDD (“DSUDD” frame)

 The performance assessment of 5G-NR in case of adoption of the “LTE-TDD compatible” frame structure is provided in the following Sections where the results from studies # 1 and # 2 are provided.

 Summary from Study #1 (grant-based UL transmissions)

-Study #1 provides an assessment in terms of latency and capacity performance for two frame structures provided, namely DSDU and LTE-TDD compatible DDDDDDDSUU.
+Study #1 provides an assessment in terms of latency and capacity performance for two frame structures provided, namely DSDU and LTE-TDD compatible frame structure.

 The analysis carried out in this study assumes grant-based UL transmissions.

-Detailed assumptions and a full set of simulation results are presented in Appendix A.3.3.1,, in the following a summary of latency and capacity comparison between the two analysed frame structure is reported.
+Detailed assumptions and a full set of simulation results are presented in Appendix A.3.3.1; in the following a summary of latency and capacity comparison between the two analysed frame structure is reported.

 Latency assessment